Emmanuel-Practical-Machine-Learning/index/README.md

 LEARNING OBJECTIVES:
 - Understand latent space in relation to machine learning
 - Use Word2Vec to see how latent space creates analogies and relationships between data points
-- Experiment with SpaceSheet to understand patterns within latent space
+- Experiment with SpaceSheet to understand patterns and operations within latent spaces

 ### R6.
 Generative Models Reading
 - Base Reading: https://towardsdatascience.com/understanding-latent-space-in-machine-learning-de5a7c687d8d